Northeastern zone of Santiago

+Demographics

+The zone had 929,158 inhabitants, according to the Chilean census of 2017, to which is added a large floating population who travel daily to the sector for work, studies or services, especially to Providencia and Las Condes through Providencia Avenue and Apoquindo Avenue, which are the main commercial and transport axis of the city and the continuation of the Alameda from downtown.
+Together covering the 40% of total motorized journeys in the city.
+Likewise, in the communal limit of Las Condes, Providencia and Vitacura is located the financial sector of Sanhattan, which has experienced significant growth in high-rise buildings destined mainly for offices and trade.

+Transportation

 On July 22, 2022, the first part of the Vespucio Oriente Highway was inaugurated, which runs from La Reina to north at Avenida El Salto in Huechuraba across much of Las Condes and Vitacura.
 Likewise, the Parque Vespucio Oriente was reopened, increasing the square meters of green areas, and incorporating a high-standard bike lane.
 The second part of the highway is still pending and would significantly help La Reina, Ñuñoa and Peñalolén, in addition to connecting with the Autopista Vespucio Sur at Rotonda Grecia in Peñalolen, thus closing the ring road as a highway in 2026.

-Currently, the mega infrastructure project corresponding to Line 7 of the Santiago Metro is currently under construction, which would begin on Avenida Estoril on the border of Las Condes and Vitacura, across Avenida Kennedy continuing through Avenida Providencia to Downtown Santiago.
+Currently, the mega infrastructure project corresponding to Line 7 of the Santiago Metro is under construction, which would begin on Avenida Estoril on the border of Las Condes and Vitacura, across Avenida Kennedy continuing through Avenida Providencia to Downtown Santiago.
 It would be operational by the year 2027 and would include nine new stations for the eastern sector.